-The fact that someone could point at another women and think “see?
-She’s more feminine than you” hurts them and anger is a defensive reaction.
+The fact that someone could point at another woman and say “see?
+She’s more feminine than you” hurts them, and anger is a defensive reaction.

-Some of these women are sometimes go-getters who had to adapt to male dominated organizations, dropping feminine traits and acquiring more masculine ones.
+Some of these women are smart professionals who had to adapt to male-dominated organizations by dropping more typical feminine traits and acquiring more masculine ones.

 And after they’ve done so much to prove their worth, the idea that their male colleagues might want to date a woman who plays girly in need of help maddens them.

-Part of the animosity towards femininity also stems out of a misconception.
+Part of the animosity towards femininity also stems from a misconception.

-The misconception is that femininity means dumbing yourself down, becoming less independent or becoming weaker.
-Let’s be clear here: some men will prefer a woman like that.
+The misconception is that femininity means dumbing yourself down, becoming less independent, or becoming weaker.

-But the general rule is that femininity, intelligence and capabilities are NOT antithetic.
-And we could argue that women who muster femininity are better able to get what they want, which is a definition of power.
+And we could argue that women who master femininity are actually better able to get what they want, which is a definition of power.

-Just watch the examples above and ask yourself if any of those women is “weak” or “dumb”.
+Just watch the examples of femininity above and ask yourself if any of those women are “weak” or “dumb”.

-I see very few women around who can get femininity right.
+I see very few women these days who can get femininity right.